law & commandment

 Still, from a modern point of view, there’s an interesting contrast between these two ideas.
 We commonly tend to think of laws as prohibitions or limits on what we can do, and they typically function as such.
 Commandments, by contrast, tell us what we’re expected to do.

-Jesus’ view of the Old Testament law here emphasizes not what people shouldn’t do as found (for example) in the 10 Commandments, but rather the positive command about what we should do.
+Jesus’ view of the Old Testament law here emphasizes not what people shouldn’t do as found (for example) in the Ten Commandments, but rather the positive command about what we should do.
 Christianity at its heart is not a negative religion defined but what its followers don’t do, but a positive religion defined by what we do.

-you also may like our study of the book of Exodus
+you also may like our free year-long study of Scripture & the Rosary (digital only)

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.